wpeka/wpadcenter/README.txt

 If you like this plugin, then consider checking out our other projects:

-- [WP Legal Pages](https://club.wpeka.com/product/wplegalpages/?utm_source=wporg&utm_medium=wpadcenter&utm_campaign=wplegalpages&utm_content=wp-legal-pages): Generate 25+ legal policy pages for your WordPress website in just a few minutes, including, Privacy Policy, Terms & Conditions, Cookie Policy and many more.
+- [WP Legal Pages](https://wplegalpages.com/?utm_source=wporg&utm_medium=referral&utm_campaign=wpadcenter): Generate 25+ legal policy pages for your WordPress website in just a few minutes, including, Privacy Policy, Terms & Conditions, Cookie Policy and many more.
-- [WP Cookie Consent](https://club.wpeka.com/product/wp-gdpr-cookie-consent/?utm_source=wporg&utm_medium=wpadcenter&utm_campaign=wp-cookie-consent&utm_content=wp-cookie-consent): Display a customized cookie consent notice (for GDPR), and "Do Not Sell" opt-out notice (for CCPA).
+- [WP Cookie Consent](https://wplegalpages.com/cookie-consent-banner-on-your-website/?utm_source=wporg&utm_medium=referral&utm_campaign=wpadcenter): Display a customized cookie consent notice (for GDPR), and "Do Not Sell" opt-out notice (for CCPA).
 Get granular consent and record a consent log.
-- [WP Local Plus](https://club.wpeka.com/product/wp-local-plus/?utm_source=wporg&utm_medium=wpadcenter&utm_campaign=wplocalplsu&utm_content=wp-local-plus): A local business directory plugin for WordPress websites.
-Pull business data directly from Google Places and City Grid.
+- [WPeka Woo Auction Software](https://wpauctionsoftware.com/?utm_source=wporg&utm_medium=referral&utm_campaign=wpadcenter): Host eBay like auctions or Simple / Reverse / Penny Auctions on your WooCommerce website.

 == Installation ==